Español después de inglés.

 Campaign Updates & Results

-5 January: Wow!
+5 January 2021: Wow!
 We have already received 2.336,76 euros in donations.
 Thank you so much!!
-We hope to reach the 3.000-mark by the end of the campaign and plan to divide the full amount over three months to support the political prisoners and their families in these difficult times.
+We really hope to double this by the end of the campaign and plan to divide the full amount over three months to support the political prisoners and their families in these difficult times.
 Unfortunately, no political prisoners have been released after Christmas.
-Mid-January we will begin making the first transfers.
+Now we will begin making the first transfers to Nicaragua.
 Please keep sharing the campaign and do consider making your donation monthly so we might help the political prisoners and their families for a longer period of time!

 #NavidadSinPresosPoliticos – Campaign 3: 10 December 2019 – 10 January 2020